Fresh Egg Pasta

 - Continue as in step 3 above.

-- Make a mountain out of the flour on a cutting board, with a well in the middle.
+- Method by hand Make a mountain out of the flour on a cutting board, with a well in the middle.
 Add eggs, salt, and olive oil (in that order).

 - With a fork, whisk the middle till combined.
 Gradually incorporate the flour into the center till the mixture is nice and thick.